langchain-ai/reply_gAI/README.md

 # reply gAI

-Reply gAI is an AI-powered personal assistant for Twitter/X users that creates interactive chatbot personas.
+Reply gAI is an AI clone for any X profile.
 It automatically collects a user's Tweets, stores them in long-term memory, and uses Retrieval-Augmented Generation (RAG) to generate responses that match their unique writing style and viewpoints.

 ![reply_gai](https://github.com/user-attachments/assets/91e5bf27-04c0-4584-817f-16e43296cd34)